Oedipus Rex: Fate, free will, or tragic flaw

 Another characteristic of oracles in myth is that they are almost always misunderstood by those who hear them; hence Oedipus misunderstanding the significance of the Delphic Oracle.
 He visits Delphi to find out who his real parents are and assumes that the Oracle refuses to answer that question, offering instead an unrelated prophecy which forecasts patricide and incest.
-Oedipus' assumption is incorrect: the Oracle does, in a way, answer his question.
+Oedipus's assumption is incorrect: the Oracle does, in a way, answer his question.
 On closer analysis, the oracle contains essential information which Oedipus seems to neglect.
-The wording of the Oracle: "I was doomed to be murderer of the father that begot me" refers to Oedipus' real, biological father.
+The wording of the Oracle: "I was doomed to be murderer of the father that begot me" refers to Oedipus's real, biological father.
 Likewise the mother with polluted children is defined as the biological one.
 The wording of the drunken guest on the other hand: "you are not your father's son" defines Polybus as only a foster father to Oedipus.
 The two wordings support each other and point to the "two sets of parents" alternative.
 Thus the question of two sets of parents, biological and foster, is raised.
-Oedipus' reaction to the Oracle is irrational: he states he did not get any answer and he flees in a direction away from Corinth, showing that he firmly believed at the time that Polybus and Merope are his real parents.
+Oedipus's reaction to the Oracle is irrational: he states he did not get any answer and he flees in a direction away from Corinth, showing that he firmly believed at the time that Polybus and Merope are his real parents.

-The scene with the drunken guest constitutes the end of Oedipus' childhood.
+The scene with the drunken guest constitutes the end of Oedipus's childhood.
 He can no longer ignore a feeling of uncertainty about his parentage.
 However, after consulting the Oracle this uncertainty disappears, strangely enough, and is replaced by a totally unjustified certainty that he is the son of Merope and Polybus.
 We have said that this irrational behaviour—his hamartia, as Aristotle puts it—is due to the repression of a whole series of thoughts in his consciousness, in fact everything that referred to his earlier doubts about his parentage.